sasazame/cdxresume/README.md

 ```

 **⚠️ Warning**: Since unrecognized arguments are passed to codex, avoid using options that conflict with cdxresume's functionality:
-- Don't use options like `--resume` or something like that changes claude's interactive behavior
+- Don't use options like `--resume` or something that changes Codex's interactive behavior

 ## Requirements

 - **Node.js** >= 18
-- **Claude Code** - Must be installed and configured
+- **OpenAI Codex CLI** - Must be installed and configured
 - **Operating System** - Works on macOS, Linux, and Windows (both native & WSL)

 ## Command Editor

-Press `-` to open the command editor, where you can configure Claude CLI options before starting or resuming a session.
+Press `-` to open the command editor, where you can configure Codex CLI options before starting or resuming a session.
 The editor provides:

-- **Autocomplete suggestions** - Type `-` to see matching Claude options
+- **Autocomplete suggestions** - Type `-` to see matching Codex options
-- **Official help text** - View all available Claude CLI options
+- **Official help text** - View all available Codex CLI options
 - **Interactive editing** - Use arrow keys, Tab for autocomplete, Enter to confirm

-The configured options will be passed to Claude when you start a new session (`n`) or resume a conversation (`Enter`).
+The configured options will be passed to Codex when you start a new session (`n`) or resume a conversation (`Enter`).

 **Note**: The options list is based on Codex's help text at a specific point in time.
 Please refer to `codex --help` for the latest available options.